Oct 21, 2020

-BMW has since taken another look at the way it offers CarPlay.
-In an industry first, BMW has decided to make CarPlay available as a subscription service, including it free for a year in new cars and charging $80/year after that.
-BMW's argument is that this could turn out better for the consumer, particularly anybody who leases; it will be five years before the total cost of the subscription passes the old $300 upfront cost, so over the course of a typical three-year lease, you're going to be $140 up.
+It was, but since release, BMW has taken another look at the way it offers CarPlay.
+In an industry first, BMW initially decided to make CarPlay available as a subscription service, including it free for a year in new cars and charging $80/year after that.
+BMW's argument was that Apple CarPlay subscription could turn out better for the consumer, particularly anybody who leases; it would have been five years before the total cost of the subscription had passed the old $300 upfront cost, so over the course of a typical three-year lease, you were going to be $140 up.

-Buyers in the new and used markets might not be quite so lucky.
-The longer you plan to hold on to your car, the greater the premium you're going to end up paying for CarPlay, and without the first year coming free, the cost will creep up that little bit quicker.
+Buyers in the new and used markets weren’t quite so lucky.
+The longer they planned to hold on to the car, the greater the premium they were going to end up paying for BMW CarPlay subscription, and without the first year coming free, the cost would creep up that little bit quicker.
 It's clear why BMW's decision to shift to a subscription model came with its share of detractors, and why the manufacturer introduced more changes into Apple CarPlay subscription price.

-If you prefer paying a set fee up front instead of being saddled with an annual charge throughout the life of your car, a third-party BMW CarPlay retrofit, such as BimmerTech's, can activate CarPlay in your car without the subscription cost.
+If you prefer paying a set fee up-front right now instead of still being saddled with an annual charge, a third-party BMW CarPlay retrofit, such as BimmerTech's, can activate CarPlay in your car without the subscription cost.

 How you choose to activate Apple CarPlay in your BMW will depend on your vehicle, but BimmerTech offers solutions for a wide range of situations.

 If your vehicle already has the appropriate hardware — either the CarPlay Preparation (S6CPA) option or an up-to-date NBT Evo ID5/6 head unit — we can activate BMW original CarPlay in less than an hour.
-Depending on your vehicle, our technician will perform the activation remotely, or you'll be sent a USB stick that will automatically unlock CarPlay when plugged into your car.
+Depending on your BMW Apple CarPlay compatibility, our technician will perform the activation remotely, or you'll be sent a USB stick that will automatically unlock CarPlay when plugged into your car.

-Owners of older vehicles can instead opt for our CarPlay MMI Prime retrofit, a custom module offering a fully integrated CarPlay experience.
+Owners of older vehicles can instead opt for our CarPlay MMI PRO retrofit, a custom module offering a fully integrated CarPlay experience.